Archive for the 'changes' Category

 Questions.
 Where do they come from?
 You, me, worrying the hems of our lives; John Cage, wondering what it really means to compose; and anybody, really, who engages in the act of breasting change with a story of self in mind.
 To put the previous question another way, What are the odds of a story emerging from apparently unconnected facts, experiences or observations?

 As with most fortune telling systems, the odds favor making sense—if you can accept enigmatic replies as sense.
 For me, the difference between the I Ching and, say, the tarot (which has much sexier images), is perceptual: the I Ching responds in poetry, the tarot in cliché.
 One enlightens me, the other makes me vomit.
 It’s not the tarot’s fault; it’s cultural chance.
 The Romany, vectors of prognostication by chance action of card dealing, eschewed written language until relatively recent times (and then a palette of languages pattern Romany texts, rather than a national language); the Chinese, just as ancient, famously co-pioneered written language.
 The Romany poetry of the tarot is, at best, confined to a small group of disrespected people while the written texts of the Chinese have become venerated for their wisdom and verisimilitude.
-Continue Reading »
+Read the rest of this entry »